odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 $response = $this->app->handle($request);
 ```

+## Database Testing

-This HTTP test doesn't hit the database and is very fast.
+The shown HTTP test doesn't hit the database and is very fast.
-If you also want to test against the database, you should read my next blog post about database testing.
+If you also want to test against the database,
+you should read my next article post about database testing.

 Stay tuned.

 ## Read more